OrcaBus/service-case-manager/README.md

 You can access CDK commands using the `pnpm` wrapper script.

 - **`cdk-stateless`**: Used to deploy stacks containing stateless resources (e.g., AWS Lambda), which can be easily redeployed without side effects.
-- **`cdk-stateful`**: Used to deploy stacks containing stateful resources (e.g., AWS DynamoDB, AWS RDS), where redeployment may not be ideal due to potential side effects.

 The type of stack to deploy is determined by the context set in the `./bin/deploy.ts` file.
 This ensures the correct stack is executed based on the provided context.